dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-4 Linux perf.md

 ### What you can do with it: {.unlisted .unnumbered}

 Generally, Linux `perf` can do most of the same things that other profilers can do.
 Hardware vendors prioritize enabling their features in Linux `perf` so that by the time a new CPU is available on the market, `perf` already supports it.
-There are two main commands that most users will use.
+There are two main commands that most people use.
 The first, `perf stat`, reports a count of specified performance events.
-The second, `perf record`, profiles an application or system in sampling mode and this is often followed by `perf report` to generate a report from the sampling data.
+The second, `perf record`, profiles an application or system in sampling mode and is often followed by `perf report` to generate a report from the sampling data.

 The output of the `perf record` command is a raw dump of samples.
 Many tools, built on top of Linux `perf`, parse raw dump files and provide new analysis types.
 Here are the most notable ones: